For questions regarding the job posting or application, please call Human Resources at (559) 457-3500.

 Title 5 Compliance Officer – Teresa Plascencia, 2309 Tulare Street, (559) 457-3736,

 Title II /ADA Coordinator – Andrew de la Torre, 2309 Tulare Street, (559) 457-3520,

 Section 504 Coordinator- Sean Virnig, 1301 M Street, (559) 457-3227,

-- Any combination equivalent to: bachelor’s degree and four years increasingly responsible supervisory and/or management or related experience in area of specialty.
+- Any combination equivalent to: bachelor’s degree in business administration, public administration or related experience in area of specialty and five years increasingly responsible supervisory and/or management experience.

 - Valid California driver’s license.

 - Valid California Administrative Services Credential and/or Teacher’s Credential may be required based on assignments and/or area(s) of responsibility.